aparna181/Gen_ai-1/README.md

 # Gen_ai-1
-#Receipt Data Extraction using MultiModal LLM (Google Gemini)
+# Title: Data Extraction using MultiModal LLM (Google Gemini)
-This project demonstrates how to extract structured data from image files, such as receipts, using the Gemini-1.5-flash model from Google Generative AI.
+#This project demonstrates how to extract structured data from image files, such as receipts, using the Gemini-1.5-flash model from Google Generative AI.
 It features a Gradio-powered interactive user interface to upload images and generate structured outputs based on user-defined prompts.

 #Features: